 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Know the medicines you take.
 Keep a list of them to show your healthcare provider and pharmacist when you get a new medicine.

 - Take ZELBORAF exactly as your healthcare provider tells you.
-Do not change your dose or stop ZELBORAF unless your healthcare provider tells you.
+Do not change your dose or stop taking ZELBORAF unless your healthcare provider tells you to.

 - Take ZELBORAF every 12 hours with or without a meal.

-- If you miss a dose, take it as soon as you remember.
+- If you miss a dose of ZELBORAF, take it as soon as you remember.
 If it is within 4 hours of your next scheduled dose, just take your next dose at your regular time.
 Do not make up for the missed dose.

 - If you take too much ZELBORAF, call your healthcare provider or go the nearest hospital emergency room right away.

 Avoid sunlight while you are taking ZELBORAF.
 ZELBORAF can make your skin sensitive to sunlight.
 You may burn more easily and get severe sunburns.
 To help protect against sunburn: